Passenger Experience & Facilitation

 Current areas of activity in Passenger Experience & Facilitation

-- The FACILITATION program focuses on areas of the passenger journey related to border control management, identity management, travel authorizations, passenger data and other areas of compliance with Immigration and Customs regulations.
+- FACILITATION focuses on areas of the passenger journey related to border control management, identity management, travel authorizations, passenger data and other areas of compliance with Immigration and Customs regulations.

-- The COMMON USE working group focuses on developing industry standards in three specific areas pertaining to common use: self-service standards specifically relating to common use kiosks, overall common use passenger processing system standards in the area of platform architecture and standardized exchange through the use of web services technology.
+- COMMON USE focuses on developing industry standards in three specific areas pertaining to common use: self-service standards specifically relating to common use kiosks, overall common use passenger processing system standards in the area of platform architecture and standardized exchange through the use of web services technology.

-- The BAGGAGE Operations team focuses on delivering Baggage standards, projects,
+- BAGGAGE operations focuses on delivering Baggage standards, projects,

 products and services to enable IATA members delivering transparent, efficient